-At the beginning of my trip to any city, I like to take tours to get acquainted with how the city is laid out.
+Whenever I travel to any city, I generally to take tours to get acquainted with how the city is laid out.

-I generally take walking tours when traveling, however since I know that Amsterdam is known for being a big biking city, I decided that I wanted to explore the city by bike.
+I usually take walking tours when traveling, however, since I knew that Amsterdam is known for being a biking city, I decided to explore the city by bike.

 I chose one of the more popular companies, ‘Mike’s Bike Tours‘ to embark on my Amsterdam adventure.

 We began our tour with a brief introduction to the rules of the road when biking in Amsterdam.

 We learned a very important rule: while pedaling your heart out riding down the street and you need to turn a corner, point down in the direction that you are turning to signal to those behind you of the direction you will be going in.

 In addition to learning about hand signals, we discussed a few safety tips before splitting into two groups, hopping on our bikes, adjusting our seats, and leaving the shop.

 We started our ride by following our tour guide Alec, a California-native turned Amsterdam-expat, through the Southern Canals and into the Fashion & Museum District.
 We stopped briefly to look at the iAmsterdam sign and discuss some of Amsterdam’s famous museums such as the Rijksmuseum and the Van Gogh Museum.